 The Platinum Savings Account offers a similar APY of 0.01% with the opportunity to increase that to 0.02% if you have a linked Portfolio by Wells Fargo checking account.

 Though it's a savings account, you have the ability to write checks from this account as long as you have the sufficient funds in the account.
 You can also link this account to a regular Wells Fargo checking account for overdraft protection.
 The minimum opening deposit is $25.

 Wells Fargo CDs

 CD accounts can help you save for short- and long-term goals.
 Wells Fargo offers two types of CDs:

-Here are the rates you can earn for each CD option, as of July 2021 (bonus APYs apply if you have a Portfolio account with Wells Fargo).:
+Here are the rates you can earn for each CD option (bonus APYs apply if you have a Portfolio account with Wells Fargo).: